Top Online Educational Leadership Degree Programs

 Accounting, Business Administration, Criminal Justice & Information Technology

-What Courses Could I Take in an Educational Leadership Degree Program?
+What Courses Could You Take in an Educational Leadership Degree Program?

-Beyond the practical side, you could take courses touch on theory, trends, and research.
-Classes like these could inspire you to solve contemporary challenges in education!
+Beyond the practical side, you could also take courses where you delve into theory.
+You could cover trends and research.
+If you take classes like these, it could inspire you to solve contemporary challenges in education!

 School and Community Partnerships: It takes a village to ensure learners are successful.
 This course focuses on nurturing the relationship between your school and its environment.
 You’ll learn how to do a better job connecting with parents, outside organizations, and other learning partners.